-- See Deployment Models for the general installation sequence for the various components in the different generic deployment models, including Single Site, Multisite Centralized, Multisite Distributed, and Clustering over IP WAN.
-For a description of the deployment models tested in this system release, see the following: - Unified IP IVR Test Sites - Parent and Child Test Sites - Unified CVP Test Sites - See Installing Components for more detailed installation information for each major installation strategy: single-stage system installation, multistage system installation, and multisite phased installation. - See Related Documentation for links to component installation and upgrade documentation.
+- See Deployment Models for the general installation sequence for the various components in the different deployment models.
+For a description of deployment models, see Tested Deployments and Site Models. - See Installing Components for more detailed installation information for each major installation strategy: single-stage and multistage system installation. - See Related Documentation for links to component installation and upgrade documentation.